 Open: Late spring through fall (Cascade Lakes Highway closes in winter)

-Amenities: Vault toilets, drinking water, boat ramp, picnic tables
+Amenities: Vault toilets, drinking water, boat ramp, and picnic tables

 Activities: Fishing, swimming, kayaking, canoeing, paddleboarding, hiking, horseback riding, nature-watching, picnicking